IndexCoop/ITIPS/ITIPS/ITIP-003.md

                 untransforms++;
                 untransformUnits[_setComponents[i]] = unitsToUntransform;
             }
-        }

             // for each transform's underlying, save the current amount of the underlying present in
             // the set as a normal raw component.
 This is usually zero unless a set contains both a
             // transformed and underlying component
             address underlying = transformComponentsInfo[_setComponents[i]].underlying;
-        startingUnderlyingComponentUnits[i] = _getComponentUnits(underlying)
+            startingUnderlyingComponentUnits[i] = _getComponentUnits(underlying);
+        }

         // saves rebalance parameters for later use to start rebalance through GIM when untransforming is complete rebalanceParams[_setComponents[i]].targetUnitsUnderlying = _targetUnitsUnderlying[i];